themiszamani/B2SAFE-B2STAGE-Training/08-install-B2STAGE.md

 ## Creating user certificates and editing the gridmap file
 Users need to have an own user certificate in order to transfer data to the gridFTP endpoint.
 This is how you create and sign a user certificate.
-As root create a user certificate:
+- As root create a user certificate:
 ```sh
 grid-cert-request
 grid-ca-sign -in /root/.globus/usercert_request.pem -out /root/.globus/usercert.pem
 ```
-Send the *usercert.pem* and the *userkey.pem* to the user.
+- Send the *usercert.pem* and the *userkey.pem* to the user.
 The user should store these two documents in */home/user/.globus/*.

-Add the subject of the user to the gridmap file
+- Add the subject of the user to the gridmap file
 ```sh
 grid-cert-info -subject
 grid-mapfile-add-entry -dn "/O=Grid/OU=GlobusTest/OU=simpleCA-irods4.alicetest/OU=Globus Simple CA/CN=alice" -ln alice
 ```
  The flag *-ln* specifies a user on your linux system.

 ## Testing the gridFTP endpoint
-Switch to a user on your gridFTP server and copy the user certificate and key to the */home/<user>/.globus* directory
+- Switch to a user on your gridFTP server and copy the user certificate and key to the */home/<user>/.globus* directory
 ```sh
 mkdir .globus
 cd .globus
 ```
-Make sure the certificates belong to *alice*
+- Make sure the certificates belong to *alice*
 ```
 sudo chown alice:alice *
 ```
-Initialise a proxy
+- Initialise a proxy
 ```sh
 grid-proxy-init
 ```

-Try to list the */tmp* directory via gridFTP and create and copy a file to that directory
+T- ry to list the */tmp* directory via gridFTP and create and copy a file to that directory
 ```sh
 globus-url-copy -dbg -list gsiftp://irods4-alicetest.eudat-sara.vm.surfsara.nl/tmp/
 echo "kjsbdj" > /home/alice/test.txt